 Nursing/PA/EMS personnel focus primarily on medical history; blood pressure assessment in lying, sitting, and standing positions; cognitive screening; medication review; and vision screening.
-They record their findings on the Assessment Summary Form, accompanies the participant through each phase of the screening.
+They record their findings on the Assessment Summarv Form. accompanies the participant through each phase of the screening.
 They also summarize assessment results face-to-face in communications with other members of the team.

-Physical therapy (PT and PTA) students, and clinicians faculty. have primary responsibility for performing standardized assessments of upper and lower extremity muscle strength (grip strength, Timed Chair Stands). balance confidence (Activitiesspecific Balance Confidence Scale) static balance (Four-Test Balance Scale), and mobility (Timed Up and Go test).
-They consult with nursing/PA/EMS personnel with regard to any concerns about medical issues, such as possible medication side-effects interactions that may affect physical performance testing or the interpretation of test results.
+Physical therapy (PT and PTA) students, clinicians faculty. and have primary responsibility for performing standardized assessments of upper and lower extremity muscle strength (grip strength, Timed Chair Stands), static balance (Four-Test Balance Scale), and mobility (Timed Up and Go test).
+They consult with nursing/PA/EMS personnel with regard to any concerns about medical issues, such as possible medication sideeffects or interactions that may affect physical performance testing or the interpretation of test results.

-Participants who have TUG scores ≥ 12 seconds, are unable to stand on one leg for at least 5 seconds, have a history of one or more unexplained falls within the last 12 months, or report limiting activities because of concerns about falling are considered to be at increased risk, and are scheduled for follow-up through CHAMP and/or referred to local health care providers.
+Participants who have TUG scores ≥ 12 seconds or demonstrate unsteadiness during TUG testing, are unable to stand on one leg for at least 6.5 seconds, have a history of one or more falls within the last 12 months, or report limiting activities because of concerns about falling are considered to be at increased risk, and are scheduled for follow-up through CHAMP and/or referred to local health care providers.